Five Steps to Troubleshoot Sudden Performance Degradation in AWS RDS

 Analyze the following metrics, specifically looking at the time period immediately preceding and during the degradation, focusing on correlated spikes:

-2. Read/Write IOPS & Latency: High latency combined with maxed-out IOPS indicates the database is bottlenecked waiting for storage.
-This is common if the workload exceeds the provisioned IOPS (PIOPS) or if General Purpose SSD (gp2/gp3) instances exhaust their burst balance.
+- Read/Write IOPS & Latency: High latency combined with maxed-out IOPS indicates the database is bottlenecked waiting for storage.
+This can happen when the workload exceeds provisioned IOPS or throughput, or when burst capacity is depleted on storage configurations that use burst behavior.

 Using Performance Insights

-For most modern RDS engines (PostgreSQL, MySQL, MariaDB, Oracle, SQL Server), Performance Insights (PI) is the most crucial tool.
-PI visually represents Database Load (DB Load), allowing you to immediately see what caused the spike:
+For supported RDS engines, Performance Insights (PI) is often the fastest tool for this step.
+PI visually represents Database Load (DB Load), helping you see what dominated the spike:

 Tip: If DB Load spikes but the majority of the wait is categorized as CPU, the issue is complex query processing.
 If the wait is predominantly I/O, the issue is reading or writing data from storage.